syntax-tm/AHK/README.md

 Finds the installation directory for an installed game.
 Will check the registry to get the default `InstallPath` for Steam and check the the `steamapps\common` directory.
 If it can't find the install in the default location it will check all of the library locations in the `steamapps\libraryfolders.vdf` config file.
 Once it finds the install directory, it will open it in File Explorer.

-### Open-OBS.ps1
+### Open-SteamUserData.ps1

-Finds the OBS path in the registry and then searches for the `OBS{32|64}.exe` file.
-If OBS is already running, it will activate it using the Win32 API.
-If OBS is not already running it will start it.
+Finds the currently signed in Steam user's save data folder and opens it in File Explorer.

 ## TODO